Lake Fork

 Where to Target

-Hit those shady pockets along the bank, especially near any fallen timber or submerged structure.
-The bass will be looking for ambush points and comfortable areas to feed, so make sure to target those areas.
+Hit those shady pockets along the bank, especially near any fallen timber or where there's a transition from one type of structure to another.
+These areas will provide the bass with ambush points and a comfortable place to rest.

 Avoid